-• The Board of Education recognizes an important relationship between class attendance and student performance.
-Students are expected to attend all scheduled classes.

-Consistent with the importance of classroom participation, unexcused ATEDs may adversely affect a student's class participation grade for the marking period.

-• For high school level courses, more than nine (9) absences (five (5) for alternate day courses) in a semester will result in the denial of credit.
-However, students with properly excused absences may make up the work in a timely manner and those absences will not count toward the minimum attendance standard.

-An unexcused tardy to class of 15 minutes or more shall be considered for the purpose of this policy an unexcused absence.

-• To ensure that parents/guardians and students are aware of the implications of this minimum attendance requirement, the teacher or other designated staff member(s) will advise the student and attempt to contact the parents/quardians by telephone and mail at appropriate intervals prior to the student reaching the maximum absences.
+- The Board of Education recognizes an important relationship between class attendance and student performance.
+Students are expected to attend all scheduled classes. - · Consistent with the importance of classroom participation, unexcused ATEDs may adversely affect a student's class participation grade for the marking period. - For high school level courses, more than nine (9) absences (five (5) for alternate day courses) in a semester will result in the denial of credit.
+However, students with properly excused absences may make up the work in a timely manner and those absences will not count toward the minimum attendance standard. - An unexcused tardy to class of 15 minutes or more shall be considered for the purpose of this policy an unexcused absence. - To ensure that parents/guardians and students are aware of the implications of this minimum attendance requirement, the teacher or other designated staff member(s) will advise the student and attempt to contact the parents/guardians by telephone and mail at appropriate intervals prior to the student reaching the maximum absences.

-• In implementing the policy set forth above, students who are unable to attend school or class on a given day due to their participation in a school sponsored activity (i.e., music lessons, field trips), may arrange with their teachers to make up any work missed.
-This also applies to any student who is absent, tardy or leaves early from school or a class due to illness or any other excused reason.

-· Upon their return to school, students with excused absences are expected to consult with their teachers regarding missed work

-• Only those students with excused absences will be given the opportunity to make up a test or other missed work to eliminate the absence from the calculations utilized in the denial of credit.
-Make up opportunities must be completed by a date specified by the student's teacher for the class in question.
+- In implementing the policy set forth above, students who are unable to attend school or class on a given day due to their participation in a school sponsored activity (i.e., music lessons, field trips), may arrange with their teachers to make up for any missed work..
+This also applies to any student who is absent, tardy or leaves early from school or a class due to illness or any other excused reason. - · Upon their return to school, students with excused absences are expected to consult with their teachers regarding missed work. - Only those students with excused absences will be given the opportunity to make up a test or other missed work to eliminate the absence from the calculations utilized in the denial of credit.
+Make up opportunities must be completed within 2 weeks.
 It is the student's responsibility to obtain any missed work from their classroom teacher(s).